anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In response to a voucher-request, the Manufacturer Authorized Signing Authority (MASA) issues the voucher and provides it via the domain registrar to the pledge.
 {{I-D.ietf-anima-rfc8366bis}} specifies the format of the voucher artifacts, including the voucher-request artifact.

-For the certificate enrollment of devices, BRSKI relies on EST (Enrollment over Secure Transport, {{!RFC7030}}) to request and distribute customer domain specific device certificates.
+For the certificate enrollment of devices, BRSKI relies on Enrollment over Secure Transport (EST, {{!RFC7030}}) to request and distribute customer domain specific device certificates.
-EST in turn relies for the authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and the EST server.
+EST in turn relies for the authentication and authorization of the certification request on the credentials used by the underlying TLS between the EST client and an EST server.

-BRSKI addresses scenarios in which the pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).
+BRSKI addresses scenarios in which a pledge initiates the bootstrapping acting as client (referred to as initiator mode by this document).
 BRSKI with Pledge in Responder Mode (BRSKI-PRM) defined in this document allows the pledge to act as server, so that it can be triggered externally and at a specific time to generate bootstrapping requests in the customer domain.
 For this approach, this document:

 * defines additional endpoints for the domain registrar and new endpoints for the pledge to enable responder mode.

-* introduces the Registrar-Agent as new component to facilitate the communication between the pledge and the domain registrar.
+* introduces the Registrar-Agent as new component to facilitate the communication between the pledge and a domain registrar.
   The Registrar-Agent may be implemented as an integrated functionality of a commissioning tool or be co-located with the domain registrar itself.
   BRSKI-PRM supports the identification of the Registrar-Agent that was performing the bootstrapping allowing for accountability of the pledges installation, when the Registrar-Agent is a component used by an installer and not co-located with the domain registrar.

 * specifies additional artifacts for the exchanges between a pledge acting as server, the Registrar-Agent acting as client, and the domain registrar acting as server toward the Registrar-Agent.

-* allows the application of Registrar-Agent credentials to establish TLS connections to the domain registrar; these are different from the pledge IDevID credentials.
+* allows the application of Registrar-Agent credentials to establish TLS connections to a domain registrar; these are different from the pledge IDevID credentials.

-* also enables the usage of alternative transports, both IP-based and non-IP, between the pledge and the domain registrar via the Registrar-Agent;
+* also enables the usage of alternative transports, both IP-based and non-IP (e.g., Bluetooth-based or NFC-based communication), between the pledge and the domain registrar via the Registrar-Agent;
   security is addressed at the application layer through object security with an additional signature wrapping the exchanged artifacts.

 The term endpoint used in the context of this document is equivalent to resource in HTTP {{RFC9110}} and CoAP {{RFC7252}}; it is not used to describe a device.